UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 The modifications are implemented either by re-writing the source code files mentioned in ' Overview of file modifications ', or by replacing the source files by the ' .f ' files in this repository.
 TALYS will need to be recompiled after the source files have been altered.

-## How to use the modified TALYS version for TMC simulations.
+## How to use the modified TALYS version for TMC simulations

 The modified TALYS version is meant to be used together with the Python program [McPUFF](https://github.com/UPTEC-F-23065/McPUFF.git).
 TALYS is called by McPUFF during its execution and the only prerequisite is that the modified version of TALYS is compiled and on path.